matdombrock/python-arduino/README.md

+# (Alpha)

 # what's this??
 A simple set of scripts for getting output from an Arduino to act is input for Python.
+Currently this only supports reading analog input.
+Support for Digital and Output is planned, but not available at this time.

 # how to use?
 - Install ```python3```